Poltava: Ethnic groups

+Language

+Distribution of the population by native language according to the 2001 census:

+According to a survey conducted by the International Republican Institute in April-May 2023, 75 % of the city's population spoke Ukrainian at home, and 12 % spoke Russian.

 Geography

 Climate

 Poltava has a warm-summer humid continental climate (Köppen: Dfb), with four distinct seasons, it is one of the coldest cities in Ukraine.
 The annual precipitation is fairly evenly distributed, with the highest concentration in summer, and which falls as snow in winter.

 Government and subdivisions

 Poltava is the administrative center of the Poltava Oblast (province) as well as of the Poltava Raion housed within the city.
 However, Poltava is a city of oblast subordinance, thus being subject directly to the oblast authorities rather to the raion administration housed in the city itself.

 Poltava's government consists of the 50-member Poltava City Council (Полтавська Міська рада) which is headed by the Secretary (currently Oleksandr Kozub).
 The city's current mayor is Oleksandr Mamay, who was sworn in on 4 November 2010 after being elected with more than 61 percent of the vote.
 In 2015 he was re-elected as a candidate of Conscience of Ukraine with 62.9% in a second round of Mayoral election.

-The territory of Poltava is divided into 3 administrative raions (districts):
+The territory of Poltava is divided into 3 urban districts: